 Biometric and Criminal History Record Training

-This page lists out the most current catalog and schedule of classes, workshops, and/or presentations being offered by the Resources Management Section’s Biometric and Threat Training Team.
+This page lists out the most current catalog and schedule of classes, workshops, and/or presentations being offered by the Resources Management Section’s Biometric Training Team.
 If you would like to take a class and you do not see it on the schedule, please contact us with your request.
 In addition, if there is something you would like to see added, make your suggestion(s) to any instructor or staff member.

 Please contact us with any questions or concerns about our schedule of classes or to request training from our course catalog: